The FruitGuys Community Fund Awards $90K in Sustainable Farming Grants

 More Small Farms = A Stronger Food System

-As I reviewed this year’s class of grantees, it struck me that 16 of the 21 are beginner farmers with 10 years or less of farming experience.
+As I reviewed this year’s class of grantees, it struck me that sixteen of the twenty-one are beginner farmers with ten years or less of farming experience.
 Farming is an extremely tough job, so it’s exciting to see new farmers taking it on.
 I hope that these grants not only increase their farms’ environmental and financial sustainability, but also encourage them to keep going.
 We at The FruitGuys believe small farms are an essential part of our supply chain and our economy.

 Infographic showing that The FruitGuys Community Fund Awarded 21 grantees, including 17 states/territories represented, $90,000 in awards, 247 acres stewarded, 13 nonprofits farms, 11 BIPOC-owned/led farms, 7 family farms, 5 veteran-owned/led farms, 16 beginner farmers, 4 LGBTQ-owned/led farms, 18 women-owned/led farms, and 8 for-protift farms

-You can see our full list of 2025 grantees and read about their projects here
+You can see our full list of 2025 grantees and read about their projects.

 We aim to expand our impact by awarding more sustainable farming grants to more farms each year.
 Check out these links if you’d like to make a contribution or get involved.